randyrossi/bmc64/README.md

 # Timing

 The machine config provided defaults to PAL 50hz for HDMI.
 If you want to use composite out, you MUST change the machine_timing parameter in cmdline.txt to 'pal-composite'.
 Otherwise, you will have audio synchronization issues.
 You can change the machine to be NTSC if you want (see below).

+At the moment, there's a good change that custom hdmi modes will cause audio sync issues since the refresh rate is unlikely to be exactly what BMC64 needs.
+A solution is being worked on to allow custom hdmi modes.
+Stay tuned.

 # FileSystem/Drives